ikbendion/PyRunbookManager/readme.md

 # PyRunbookManager
 Easily install PIP dependencies in your azure runbook at runtime.
 # Setup
-- Download the .whl build from the pypi project page
+- Download the .whl build from the [PyPI project page](https://pypi.org/project/PyRunbookManager/)
 - Add it as a module in your runtime environment
 # Usage
 To install additional modules, you must first import PyRunbookManager.